DIY Finishing - Finishing Techniques

 Finishing defects - Variations in gloss level

-Another finishing defect is the surface with uneven gloss.
-For example, a table top or cupboard door that shines more on one side and less on the other.
+Another finishing defect is uneven surface gloss.
+For example, a table top or a cupboard door that shines more on one side and less on the other.
 Find out why these problems occur below.

 gloss 4